-This course is an introduction to equine health and disease, the care of sick animals and other stable management practices related to the health care of horses.
+This course is an introduction to equine health and disease prevention, as well as convalescent care of horses and related stable management practices.
+The use of live horses will support practical skill development.

-This course is designed to familiarize students with the basic skills and procedures used in the management of an equine facility.
-Topics included within this course are the building, renovating and management of horse facilities including site planning and interior design.
-Special consideration is given to environmental control, waste management and environmental stewardship.
+This course familiarizes students with skills and procedures required to maintain an equine facility.
+Topics include the building and management of horse facilities, as well as site planning and interior design.
+Special consideration is given to emergency preparedness, waste management and environmental stewardship.

 Students will learn to define exercise and understand the importance of conditioning a horse both physically and mentally.
-Students will also practice developing and monitoring a fitness program and illustrate methods to monitor fitness levels during training.
+Students will practice developing and monitoring a fitness program and illustrate methods to monitor fitness levels during training.
 Students will create and implement a fitness program for a project horse from the Teaching Herd.

-Students will learn the principles of forage establishment and management for the purpose of providing good quality, affordable pasture and hay for horses.
-Field trips provide students the opportunity to assess the conditions of local pastures and hay fields and discuss appropriate management practices.
+This course examines the principles of forage establishment and management for the purpose of providing good quality, affordable pasture, and hay for horses.
+Field assessments provide students with the opportunity to evaluate the conditions of local pastures and hay fields and discuss appropriate management practices.

-This course will examine various sectors and disciplines within the Canadian equine industry.
-Equine sports and regulatory governing bodies will be studied in detail, and their economic and employment impacts will be discussed.
-This course will explore the management of equine staff and efficient facility routine, which will be practiced through daily equine management and care.
+This course examines various sectors and disciplines within the Canadian equine industry.
+Students will explore regulatory governing bodies and discuss their economic and employment impacts.
+This course investigates the management of equine staff for economic efficiency.
+Students are responsible for the daily care of teaching horses.

 This course covers athletic conditioning requirements and guidelines for riders at each stage of athletic development.
 Students will gain an understanding of human anatomy and physiology and how they relate to equestrian sports and injury prevention.
 Equestrian discipline-specific considerations are also discussed.

-This course involves a one week bus tour of the south of England, which will introduce students to international equine care and business practices through direct interaction with facilities in various areas of the industry.
-Students will be given the opportunity to participate in hands-on equine experiences and speak directly with professionals in the equine industry to increase their knowledge of international equestrianism.
-The study tour is a mandatory component of the course for which the student assumes the cost of transportation, food and lodging.
+This course involves a one-week tour of the south of England, which will introduce students to international equine care and business practices through direct interaction with facilities in various sectors of the equine industry.
+Students will participate in experiential learning opportunities and speak directly with industry professionals to increase their understanding of international equestrianism.
+The study tour is a mandatory component of the course for which the student is responsible for the cost of transportation, food and lodging.

 In this course, students will discuss selected global and international issues in the horse industry.
 History of equine use, development of worldwide disciplines and core practices will be examined and the corresponding welfare concerns will be analyzed.
 International education and care initiatives will be assessed along with international regulations relating to equine industry and welfare.